abiiranathan/gor/README.md

 # gor

-Package gor (go router) implements a minimalistic but robust http router based on the standard go 1.22 enhanced routing capabilities in the `http.ServeMux`.
+Package **gor** (go router) implements a minimalistic but robust http router based on the standard go 1.22 enhanced routing capabilities in the `http.ServeMux`.
 It adds features like middleware support, helper methods for defining routes, template rendering with automatic template inheritance (of a base template).

 It also has a BodyParser that decodes json, xml, url-encoded and multipart forms based on content type.
 Form parsing supports all standard go types(and their pointers) and slices of standard types.
 It also supports custom types that implement the `gor.FormScanner` interface.

+**gor** supports single page application routing with a dedicated method `r.SPAHandler` that serves the index.html file for all routes that do not match a file or directory in the root directory of the SPA.

+The router also supports route groups and subgroups with middleware that can be applied to the entire group or individual routes.

+It has customizable built-in middleware for logging using the slog package, panic recovery, etag, cors, basic auth and jwt middlewares.

+More middlewares can be added by implementing the Middleware type, a standard function that wraps an http.Handler.

+See the middleware package for examples.

 ## Installation